2020–21 Coppa Italia

-The 2020–21 Coppa Italia (branded as the TIMVISION Cup for sponsorship reasons during the final) was the 74th edition of the national cup in Italian football.
+The 2020–21 Coppa Italia (branded as the TIMVISION Cup for sponsorship reasons during the final) was the 74th edition of the national domestic Italian football tournament.

 Napoli were the defending champions, but were defeated by Atalanta in the semi-finals.

-Juventus won a record fourteenth title, defeating Atalanta 2–1 in the final.
+Juventus won a record-extending fourteenth cup title, defeating Atalanta 2–1 in the final.

-This season is the last one with the 78-teams format.
+This season is the last using the 78-teams format.
 From the next season, the format would be with 44 teams.